Here are some hints and tips for staff that are involved in the role of Academic Adviser and those that manage and support staff linked to the role:

 For Academic Advisers

-- Familiarise yourself with the Academic Advising Policy and Handbook
+- Familiarise yourself with the Academic Advice Framework which includes the Policy and Handbook.

 - You need to know your students’ names and they need to know yours!
 Build in time to get to know your students.
 Take a look at SITS online to access personal information on each of your students, including their photo!

-- Your students will need to know HOW to contact you (best method) and when you are available.
-As part of your out-of-office message ensure there are alternative contacts for both students in distress and guidance for students who require urgent help – also see Student Support page
+- Your students will need to know how to contact you (best method) and when you are available.
+As part of your out-of-office message ensure there are alternative contacts for both students in distress and guidance for students who require urgent help

-- Students need to understand how you can support their progression at SHU; academically, pastorally and professionally.
+- Students need to understand how you can support their progression at Hallam; academically, pastorally and professionally.
 On your course where, when and how is this explained to students?

 - Establish the expectation that you will have regular contact with your students.